tratohecho3/platzi-overflow/README.md

 Final link(Please open in Firefox, the last time I realized there is a bug in Google Chrome but I stopped giving support to this app) https://fast-crag-54971.herokuapp.com/

+For a better experience open at your cellphone with Firefox

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development server